sjmudd/findphoto/README.md

 (taken from the EXIF data).
 This is because some file names may be duplicated and from different cameras.

+1. Find missing files in missing.ALL in path /search/path
-`$ findphoto --verbose --camera-model="Canon EOS 20D" --search-file=missing.ALL /path/where/to/look/for/files`
+`$ findphoto --verbose --camera-model="Canon EOS 20D" --search-file=missing.ALL /search/path`

+2. Find missing files in missing.ALL in path /search/path and make symbolic links to them in directory resuls.
+`$ findphoto \
+	--symlink-dir=results \
+	--camera-model="Canon EOS 20D" \
+	--search-file=missing.ALL \
+	/search/path`

 ## To do